Genia Mineeva - July 2020

 • Their impact is measurable, which means our impact is measurable.
 We can track the number of trees/species/hectares planted in our ‘BEEN London forest’ and can see how much carbon has been captured

-Our initial focus will be the Amazon Rainforest, which is fast approaching the deforestation tipping point of 25%.
-We have chosen to support a Peru-based NGO called Camino Verde, which focuses on several ‘buffer zones’ of the Peruvian Amazon basin–land degraded by agriculture, ranching but particularly by illegal gold mining in recent years.
+Our initial focus was the Amazon Rainforest, which is fast approaching the deforestation tipping point of 25%.
+We chose to support a Peru-based NGO called Camino Verde, which focuses on several ‘buffer zones’ of the Peruvian Amazon basin–land degraded by agriculture, ranching but particularly by illegal gold mining in recent years.

 Camino Verde’s strength is in managing the careful balance between reforestation and local people’s livelihoods.